Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 3. [Build and run the sample.](#build-and-run-the-sample)

-4. See sample description for interaction instructions:
+4. See the sample description for interaction instructions:

     - [`paho_iot_provisioning_sample`](#iot-provisioning-sample)